KameliaZhelyazkova/Media-Hopper-Intern-Project/channel_creation/README.txt

 "filter_by" takes the value "CC" if you want to filter by Creative Commons licence type, and "free_text" to filter by keywords.
 In the latter case, specify the keywords in "free_text".

+4. To create a new channel into a particular place into the structure make sure that you set the category.setParentId(...) to the place you would like your new channel to be created.

+Example code:
+def create_new_channel(client, channel_name, channel_description, channel_privacy):
+    """ Create and return a new channel with the specified parameters. """ category = Plugins.Core.KalturaCategory()
+    category.setName(channel_name)
+    category.setParentId(35401612)
+    category.setDescription(channel_description)
+    category.setPrivacy(channel_privacy)
+    return client.category.add(category)

-4. For any other values of an attribute, you can check Kaltura's API documentation
+5. For any other values of an attribute, you can check Kaltura's API documentation
 on: http://www.kaltura.com/api_v3/testmeDoc/.